jsvensson/octopress/source/_posts/2013-07-29-magnetizing-heavy-vector.markdown

 You can glue the shoulder joint into the right piston spike; it's not used for the other arms on the right side.
 Then drill a hole in the center of it on each side for magnets.
 I had to sand it down a fair bit before it fit into the shoulder socket.

+Note that the shoulder bit has two sides, you want the one with the cogs facing outward.

 We're doing this before we magnetize the right shoulder so we can use it as a reference for the polarity -- you really don't want to get it wrong.

 {% photo 130730-cyriss/8-right-piston.jpg %}